SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 - Electromagnatism => not sure

-If the principle of relativity were not to be true.
+If the principle of relativity were not to be true,